-Vitamin – B plays a vital role in cell metabolism.
+Vitamin B plays a vital role in cell metabolism.
 They are grouped into water-soluble vitamins.
-Vitamin B comprises of all eight directory complements.
+Vitamin B comprise all eight directory complements.
 Each of vitamin B performs unique functions.
 Beneath are a brief description of each member of Vitamin B.

 The B vitamins were eventually sorted into 8 chemically distinct entities.
 They are all cofactors for enzymatic reactions, providing important catalytic functionality to drive metabolic processes to completion, and as vitamins, are essential to life and must be consumed in food sources since they can’t be synthesized in the human body.